 Additional Recommend Reading:

-To all new parents: just in case you didn’t know, you gotta baby proof your house!
+To all new parents: just in case you didn’t know, you need to baby-proof your house!

-Now, I may be just a tad overzealous when it comes to baby proofing our house.
-After all, I am an ER nurse and I have seen what can happen when a house isn’t baby proofed.
-(To top that off, our our 8 month old baby just started cruising with his Vtech walker.
+Now, I may be just a tad overzealous when it comes to baby-proofing our house.
+After all, I am an ER nurse, and I have seen what can happen when a home isn’t baby proofed.
+(To top that off, our 8-month-old baby just started cruising with his Vtech walker.
 Gasp!)

-Why is having a baby proofing checklist so important?
+Why is having a baby proofing checklist so essential?

 You would be surprised at how quickly babies can hurt themselves.
 The prevention of accidental injuries is the #1 reason why babies need safe physical boundaries in place.